 Superseding a portion of SR 57 north from Evansville to Wheatonville, Interstate 164 combined with the state road from a pair of wye interchanges at Exit 19 to I-64.
 SR 57 emerges from the freeway southwest to Evansville Regional Airport (EVV).

-Interstate 164 was designated in 1968 and approved by AASHTO on June 23, 1969.
+Interstate 164 was designated in 1968 and approved by the American Association of State Highway Officials (AASHO) on June 23, 1969.
 The freeway was not completed until August 2, 1990.
-Work at the south end included construction of a $46 million interchange with U.S. 41 and Veterans Memorial Parkway at the south end.
-This was the time was the most expensive interchange built for an Interstate highway in Indiana at the time.1
+Work at the south end included construction of a $46 million interchange with U.S. 41 and Veterans Memorial Parkway.
+This was the most expensive interchange built for an Interstate highway in Indiana at the time.1

-The first step in the renumbering of Interstate 164 as I-69 was made at the AASHTO Fall meeting on October 21, 2013.
-Approval was given then to redesignate 20.70 miles of the 21.39-mile route as an extension of Interstate 69 south from I-64 to U.S. 41 in Evansville.
-Following approval by the Federal Highway Administration (FHWA), INDOT began replacing signs in November 2014.3,4 The remaining mileage for I-164 represents the connection with Veterans Memorial Parkway, a city-maintained expressway leading west from U.S. 41.
+The first step in the renumbering of Interstate 164 as I-69 was made at the American Association of State Highway and Transportation Officials (AASHTO) Fall meeting on October 21, 2013.
+Approval was given then to redesignate 20.70 miles of the 21.39 mile long route as an extension of Interstate 69 south from I-64 to U.S. 41 in Evansville.
+Following approval by the Federal Highway Administration (FHWA), the Indiana Department of Transportation (INDOT) began replacing signs in November 2014.3,4 The remaining mileage for I-164 represents the connection with Veterans Memorial Parkway, an expressway maintained by the city that leads west from U.S. 41.